lindeloev/mcp/README.md

 ## See results

-Plot lines drawn randomly from the posterior on top of data to inspect the fit:
+The default plot includes data, fitted lines drawn randomly from the posterior, and change point(s) posterior density for each chain:
 ```r
 plot(fit)
 ```